 There you go!
 If you find interesting Custom Shapes for Photoshop, don't worry, you can still use them in Illustrator too.
 It's just a little harder.
 Still way faster than drawing them by hand.
 Now you can start to manipulate your shape and use it in your Illustrator designs.

-In closing, I personally havent had much luck exporting more than one path at a time.
-Tips are welcome, because this is by no means a refined method.
+In closing, I personally haven't had much luck exporting more than one path at a time.
+Tips are welcome because this is by no means a refined method.
+Many users are unaware of the other functions that the custom shape tool can perform.